 - Place clean recyclables loosely in a blue bin not exceeding 35 gallons or large blue bag.

-- Flatten, bundle cardboard and place into another box or bin for collection.
+- Flatten, bundle cardboard and place it into another box or bin for collection.

 - Place your recycling apart from regular household trash on your scheduled recycling pickup day.